cagov/caldata-mdsa-training/docs/cloud-data-warehouses/snowflake.md

 There are two environments set up for this project, **development** and **production**.
 Resources in the development environment are suffixed with DEV, and resources in the production environment are suffixed with PRD.

 Most of the time, developers will be working in the **development** environment.
-Once your branches are merged to main, they will be used in the production environment.
+Once your branches are merged to `main`, they will be used in the production environment.

 What follows is a brief description of the most important Snowflake resources in the dev and production environments and how developers are likely to interact with them.